 Graying hair becomes dry, unmanageable, and coarse.
 Mercifully, there are quick ways to transform your frizzy gray hair into smooth, healthy locks.
 You need to instead understand the root cause of the issue.
 Your hair loses its color and becomes gray or white as you age.
-Then the sebaceous glands produce less sebum, making your hair dry, rough, and frizzy.
+Then the sebaceous glandsi XSmall glands that produce an oily substance called sebum and are found throughout the skin and hair follicles. produce less sebum, making your hair dry, rough, and frizzy.
 But some treatments and tips can help curb frizz and protect your gray locks.
 Keep reading to make your gray hair beautiful and frizz-free.

 In This Article